-How business is done between two companies involves the country, the people (Internal/External), the politics, and power struggles.
+Looking at the transactions, exploring why business is done between two companies, how the country is involved, the politics, and power dynamics.

-Deals with products or services that are sold, transferred, or exchanged to the agent, wholesaler, brand, retailer, and/or consumer within the geographical boundaries within the country or traded to different countries around the world.
+In essence, trade encompasses all transaction of products or services that are sold, transferred, or exchanged to the agent, wholesaler, brand, retailer, and/or consumer.

-Many countries need an export/import license to control the flow of products and services.
-Below I dive deeper into understanding what affects trade between two countries.
+Most countries require import/export licenses to control the flow of products and services.
+I intend to dive deeper into understanding what affects trade between two countries.

-The fact is that the manipulating country reduces the demand for its own currency while increasing the demand for foreign currencies that allows them to sell their products for cheaper.
-This also makes the importing countries domestic production less attractive.
+The fact is that the manipulating country reduces the demand for its own currency while increasing the demand for foreign currencies: this allows the exporting country to sell their products below market value which makes the importing country’s domestic production less attractive.

-The basis of the bilateral economic relationship and trade deficit comparisons of each country that determines if the relationship is unbalanced, unfair, and damaging to their economy.
+Exploring the basis of the bilateral economic relationships and trade deficit comparisons of each country determines whether the relationship is unbalanced, unfair, and damaging.

 Unfair Trade Practices

-Unfair trade practices, was the company’s product or services deceptive?
-Unlawful, fraudulent, or cause injury to the consumer?
+It is important to determine if the company’s product or services were deceptive, unlawful, fraudulent, or injurious to the consumer?

-The current dispute between the USA and China stems from unfair trade practices.
-The USA has imposed punitive tariffs on goods being imported into the USA from China.
+The current dispute between the USA and China stems from “unfair trade practices”; as a result, the USA has imposed punitive tariffs on goods being imported into the USA from China.

-The current discussions between the leaders of the USA and China should be based on mutually respect, equality, and honesty.
-But it seems to go deeper than the surface, and there is a battle to understand and control the what, when, and how of what is being said and done.
+There is a battle to understand and control the who, when, where, and how of what is being said and done.

-Another challenge is China’s alleged cyber economic espionage against international firms because or lack of enforcement of intellectual property rights (IPR) that affect the economic interests of those international firms.
+Another threat is the alleged cyber economic espionage against international firms.
+The lack of enforcement of intellectual property rights (IPR) laws is the major problem with mature economies.

-This can be called “Dumping” when a country or company exports a product at a price that is lower in the foreign importing market then the price in the exporters domestic market.
+“Dumping” occurs when one company exports a product at a price that is lower than the price in the importing country’s domestic market.

-Many countries have established an anti-dumping duty which is a protectionist tariff that domestic government imposes on foreign imports that it believes are priced below fair market value.
+To prevent this issue, many countries have established an anti-dumping duty as a protectionist tariff that domestic government imposes on foreign imports that it believes are priced below fair market value.